Modular synthesizer: Electrical

 In most analog modular systems the frequency is exponentially related to the control voltage (such as 1 volt/octave or 1.2 volts/octave), sometimes called linear because the human ear perceives frequencies in a logarithmic fashion, with each octave having the same perceptual size.
 Some synthesizers (such as Korg MS-20, ETI 4600) use a system where the frequency (but not the perceived pitch) is linear with voltage.

 Due to the continuously variable nature of knobs and sliders, reproducing an exact patch can be difficult.

-Modular software synthesizers (alphabetical)
+Modular software synthesizers

-There are also software synthesizers for personal computers which are organized as interconnectable modules.
+There are also software synthesizers which are organized as interconnectable modules.
 Many of these are virtual analog synthesizers, where the modules simulate hardware functionality.
 Some of them are also virtual modular systems, which simulate real historical modular synthesizers.